 T8 and T12

-These tubular light bulbs are what we typically think of when we hear “fluorescent lights.”
-They were used almost exclusively for commercial purposes in the past, but technological improvements have made residential applications much more common.
+We typically think of these tubular light bulbs when we hear “fluorescent lights.”
+They were used for commercial purposes almost exclusively, but technological improvements have made residential applications much more common.

 HIDs can use the following gases/vapors: